SMI/SmiServices/README.md

 The C# projects share the same release version, which is controlled by the [SharedAssemblyInfo.cs](src/SharedAssemblyInfo.cs) file.
 The Java projects are versioned independently, set in their pom files, however in practice they follow the release version of the repo overall.

+## Scaleability

+The services in this repository have been sucessfully used to load all medical imaging data captured in Scotland's National PACS archive.

+Scaleability is handled through parallel process execution (using [RabbitMQ]).
+This allows slow processes (e.g. reading dicom tags from files on disk) to have more running instances while faster processes have less.
+Scalability of large operations (e.g. linkage / cohort identification) is done within the [DBMS] layer.

 ## Package Hierarchy

 [HicServices/TypeGuesser](https://github.com/HicServices/TypeGuesser)